awslabs/scale-out-computing-on-aws/docs/workshops/TKO-Scale-Out-Computing/modules/08-analytics.md

 By default, job information is ingested by the analytics system on an hourly basis.

-1. Log back into the **scheduler host** via SSH as `ec2-user` and run the follow command to force immediate ingestion into ElasticSearch:
+1. Log back into the **scheduler host** via SSH as `ec2-user` and run the follow command to force immediate ingestion into OpenSearch (formerly Elasticsearch):

     ```bash
     source /etc/environment; /apps/soca/$SOCA_CONFIGURATION/python/latest/bin/python3 /apps/soca/$SOCA_CONFIGURATION/cluster_analytics/job_tracking.py